Technical Practice

 Project Two

-Migration from US-based digital services to a self-hosted operating stack.
+Migration from platform dependency to a self-hosted operating stack.

-I migrated my own digital environment away from major US-based services and rebuilt it on self-hosted infrastructure running across my own servers in Spain and Germany.
+I migrated my own digital environment away from major US-based services and rebuilt it on self-hosted infrastructure running across my own multi-country server setup.
 At its core, it is an effort to reduce dependency and regain control over infrastructure, data, communication, and operational dependencies.

 Project framing